 We also ensure that the information we hold is kept in secure locations, and restrict access to information to authorised personnel only.
 We use administrative and technical controls to do this.
 We protect personal and confidential information held on equipment such as laptops with encryption (which masks data so that unauthorised users cannot see or make sense of it).
 We use strict controls to ensure that only authorised staff are able to see information that identifies you.
 Only a limited number of authorised staff have access to information that identifies you where it is appropriate to their role and is strictly on a need-to-know basis.

-The CCG has an Executive Director responsible for protecting the confidentiality of patient information, called the Caldicott Guardian.
+The CCG has a Director responsible for protecting the confidentiality of patient information, called the Caldicott Guardian.
 This role is carried out by the Director of Nursing and Quality who can be contacted by emailing email@example.com or by telephoning 01305 368070.